stefanofa/awesome/TOPICS.md

 ## matomo

 *   [matomo-org/matomo](https://github.com/matomo-org/matomo) - Liberating Web Analytics.
 Star us on Github? +1.
 Matomo is the leading open alternative to Google Analytics that gives you full control over your data.
 Matomo lets you easily collect data from websites & apps and visualise this data and extract insights.
 Privacy is built-in.
 We love Pull Requests!

-## mysql

-*   [matomo-org/matomo](https://github.com/matomo-org/matomo) - Liberating Web Analytics.
-Star us on Github? +1.
-Matomo is the leading open alternative to Google Analytics that gives you full control over your data.
-Matomo lets you easily collect data from websites & apps and visualise this data and extract insights.
-Privacy is built-in.
-We love Pull Requests!

-*   [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify / Vercel alternative.

-*   [kysely-org/kysely](https://github.com/kysely-org/kysely) - A type-safe typescript SQL query builder

-*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with a head.
-Runs on Node, Bun and Deno.
-Lives on the Edge and yes, it's a JavaScript ORM too 😅

 ## php